-Barton Library offers a variety of research, information, and technology services to students, staff, and faculty, as well as the residents of Barton County and Central Kansas.
-Barton Library has over 15,000+ print books in its collections.
-Currently the library subscribes to over 62 print periodicals (newspapers, magazines, and journals).
-The library has expanded its access to information resources by subscribing to over 62 print periodical subscriptions; over 109 database and video streaming collections; 3 e-book collections.
+Barton Library offers a variety of research, information, and technology services to students, staff, and faculty, as well as to the residents of Barton County and Central Kansas.
+Currently, Barton Library has over 15,000 print books in its collections.
+The Library has expanded its access to information resources by subscribing to more than 60 print periodical subscriptions (newspapers, magazines, and journals), 102 database and video streaming collections, and four e-book collections that deliver some 27,000 titles.

-The library provides interlibrary loan service (borrowing books from other libraries) by being a member of KIC (Kansas Information Circuit), which allows access to the holdings of academic and public libraries within the state of Kansas.
+The Library provides interlibrary loan services (borrowing books from other libraries) through the Kansas Information Circuit (KIC), which allows access to the holdings of academic and public libraries across the state of Kansas.